 Q: How often should I replace a face mask?

 A: You should replace a dust mask every year or after about six months with frequent use.
 A respirator should be replaced every two years.
 Consider replacing it sooner if you notice reduced filter performance or if it’s no longer a snug fit.

 Q: How do I know that a face mask is effective?

-If you are looking for a cheap face mask, consider the Pangda Face Masks.
+If you are looking for a cheaper face mask, consider the 3M Half Facepiece Reusable Respirator.